adelsz/pgtyped/README.md

 );
 ```

-You can learn more about the expansion types here:
+You can learn more about supported expansion types here:
 * [Annotated SQL files](./docs/annotated-sql.md)
 * [TypeScript files](./docs/sql-in-ts.md)